gravitational/teleport/docs/4.0/ssh_gsuite.md

 ## Troubleshooting

-If you get "access denied errors" the number one place to check is the audit log on the Teleport auth server.
+If you get "access denied" errors the number one place to check is the audit log on the Teleport auth server.
 It is located in `/var/lib/teleport/log` by default and it will contain the detailed reason why a user's login was denied.